Serena Cheng QC Barrister Atkin Chambers

 “She did a really excellent job…making the opposition look ordinary.”

-Chambers and Partners UK Bar 2023 and Asia-Pacific 2022
+Chambers and Partners UK Bar and Chambers Asia-Pacific

 Serena Cheng KC’s practice focuses on technically and legally complex energy, engineering and infrastructure disputes.
 She is an experienced trial advocate who has represented a wide range of clients around the world, with a particular emphasis on the Far East and Middle East.